Participate

 Community Advisory Board

-Critical to our Community-Based Participatory Research methodology is the establishment of a Community Advisory Board (CAB) to guide and collaborate with our research team.
-The CAB will comprise 13 members of the legacy producing community, including representation from rural, urban and BIPOC communities, with exceptional knowledge, experience and expertise relevant to legacy genetics.
-CAB will collaborate with project personnel to help inform the implementation and refinement of the culturally-sensitive, Community Outreach, Education and Engagement Plan; help to socialize the project; advise project personnel on the design and implementation of community relations campaigns, educational programming, community meetings and field work; collaborate with project personnel to develop criteria, identify and recruit research participants; collaborate with project personnel to support research, analysis and community engagement regarding botanical, legal and public policy scopes; inform program evaluation; advise project personnel in analyzing research data and co-authoring publications; attend and present at public dissemination conference to support dissemination of research findings and publications.
+Critical to our Community-Based Participatory Research methodology is the establishment of a Community Advisory Board (C.A.B.) to guide and collaborate with our research team.
+The C.A.B. will comprise 13 members of the legacy producing community, including representation from rural, urban and BIPOC communities, with exceptional knowledge, experience and expertise relevant to legacy genetics.
+The C.A.B. will collaborate with project personnel to help inform the development of the Community-Based Participatory Research model; advise research team on research participant recruitment; review and provide input on project materials; participate in program evaluation activities; support research analysis and help to inform findings; collaborate with research team on development of policy recommendations; collaborate on program development for dissemination event; advise on dissemination event promotional plan, and support promotions; attend and present at public dissemination event to support dissemination of research findings and publications.

 C.A.B.
 Criteria, Application & Selection Process

-In spring 2025, community members from our study regions referred to Origins Council and United Core Alliance by our regional partner organizations participated in a series of focus group meetings to support the research team in developing the criteria, application and selection process for establishing the project’s Community Advisory Board.
+In 2025, community members from our study regions, referred to Origins Council and United Core Alliance by our regional partner organizations, participated in a series of focus group meetings to support the research team in developing the criteria, application and selection process for establishing the project’s Community Advisory Board.
+Linked here are the guidelines the LCG Focus Group established.
+Linked here are the guidelines.

-The initial application period is anticipated to open in late April, and will be open for several weeks.
-Once the application window has closed, the research team will select the 13 members of the C.A.B based on the criteria informed by the LCG Focus Group, which is linked below.
+The application form will be open through December 2025.
+Once the application window has closed, the research team will select the 13 members of the C.A.B, following the guidelines established by the LCG Focus Group.
 The members of the C.A.B will be announced on our website and all applicants will be notified via email.
-Applicants who did not secure a seat on the C.A.B will be added to the LCG C.A.B. waiting list in the event that seat(s) open up at a later time.
-Application form coming soon.
+Applicants who did not secure a seat on the C.A.B have the option to be added to the LCG C.A.B. waiting list in the event that seat(s) open up at a later time.

 Participate in the Research